devchat-ai/devchat-intellij/api/message.md

     "status": "success",
     "error": ""
   },
+  "payload": {
-  "payload": [
+    "commands": [
       {
         "name": "code",
         "description": "Generate code with a general template embedded into the prompt."
       },
       {
         "name": "release_note",
         "description": "Generate a release note for the given commit log."
       }
     ]
+  }
 }
 ```